awsdocs/amazon-workdocs-user-guide/doc_source/activity_feed.md

-# Viewing the Activity Feed<a name="activity_feed"></a>
+# Tracking File Activity<a name="activity_feed"></a>

-You can browse a log of recent activity around your Amazon WorkDocs content\.
-Activities include views, comments, downloads, shares, locks, and deletions\.
-You can see who changed a file and when it was changed\.
-You can also search for a specific file, folder, or user name, and filter by activity type and date modified\.
+View your Amazon WorkDocs activity feed to keep track of changes to your files and folders, and to see who made the changes\.
+See when files were viewed, downloaded, commented on, shared, locked, and deleted, and search for specific files, folders, or users\.
+Activity feed searches can be filtered by activity type and date modified\.

 If you are an administrator, you can view activities performed by all users of a site\.
 For more information, see [Site\-wide Activity Feed](http://docs.aws.amazon.com/workdocs/latest/adminguide/site-activity.html)\.

 **To view the activity feed**